jupyterhub/jupyterhub/docs/source/rbac/roles.md

  }
 ]
 ```
-The role `server-rights` now allows the starting and stopping of servers by users `alice` and `bob` and the service `idle-culler`, and any member of the `admin-group` or requests using the tokens `foo-6f6e65`/`bar-74776f` (providing the tokens owner has at least the same permissions).
+The role `server-rights` now allows the starting and stopping of servers by any of the following:
+- users `alice` and `bob`
+- the service `idle-culler`
+- any member of the `admin-group`
+- requests using the tokens `foo-6f6e65` or `bar-74776f` (providing the tokens owner has at least the same permissions).

 Another example:
 ```python